TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 ### Adding CSS to HTML

 Okay, we went over quite a bit so far.
-The only thing left for now is to go over *how* to add all of this CSS to our HTML.
+The only thing left for now is to go over *how* to add all this CSS to our HTML.
 There are three methods to do so.

 #### External CSS